-RuM laboratory researches and develops technologies that allow computerized systems to perceive and interpret the world, make decisions, and act.
-We believe that robotics, as well as artificial perception and intelligence, will play an increasingly important role in the future of humanity – in daily lives, in industry and economy, in politics.
-The goal of EDI RuM is to become a major player in shaping this future.
-A player whose research results and technologies are not only recognized by the scientific community but also contribute to the well-being, safety, and health of mankind.
+The RuM laboratory develops technologies that enable computerized systems to perceive the world, interpret it, make decisions, and act.
+We believe that robotics, artificial perception, and artificial intelligence will play an increasingly important role in human development, both in everyday life, industry and economy, as well as politics.
+EDI RuM’s goal is to become a significant player in shaping this future.
+A player whose research results and developed technologies are not only valued in their scientific field but also promote human welfare, safety, and health.
+So far, we have developed and adapted our laboratory technologies for various applications in the fields of medicine, industry, agriculture, and mobility.

 Keywords:

-• AI, xAI, computer vision, machine learning, deep neural networks
+• machine learning, deep neural networks, synthetic training data

-• automation, industrial robotics, real-time control, mobile robots
+• automation, industrial robots, real-time control, mobile robots

 Recent projects